shhqq/leetcodeTe/README.md

 ### Problem 141 linked list cycle
 use hash map
 ### Problem 160 intersection of two linked lists
-Let pA and pB point to headA and headB respectively.
+Let pA and pB point to headA and headB, respectively.
 Then move pA and pB one step backaward.
 If pA points the tail of A, then let pA point headB.
 It is the same to pB.
 If pA is pB, then they are the intersection node.
 Move at most len(A) + len(B) + 1 times.
 If there is no intersection node in A and B, return None.
 ***
 ## 20191208
 ### Problem 167 two sum II